 As a veteran Supply Chain Recruiter, I am often asked by job seekers for my advice on how to develop and execute an effective supply chain job search strategy.
 Before I respond with my suggestions, I always ask the job seeker “what does your job search strategy look like now?”

 You would be surprised at the types of answers I have received.
-I’ve had job seekers tell me “my resume is on Monster.com and I’m sitting by the phone waiting for recruiters to call” to even worse, “what job search strategy?”.
-After receiving one too many “face palm” responses recently, I was prompted to write this article which contains my top six supply chain job search tips.
+I’ve had job seekers tell me “my resume is on Monster and I'm waiting for the phone to ring” to even worse, “what job search strategy?”.
+After receiving one of these responses recently, I was prompted to write this article which contains my top six supply chain job search tips.

 While this is a pretty long read, I’m hopeful that you’ll discover some new techniques to incorporate into your job search strategy that will help lead you to the job of your dreams.